 “Where the debtor is over 55 and has access to an undrawn personal pension fund intermediaries are asked to consider whether the insolvency test has been met and at the date of the [DRO] application .. the debtor is unable to meet their debts … In a DRO, an intermediary who is concerned that the available fund is considerably higher than the outstanding debt is asked to contact the DRO Team to establish whether the official receiver will in the circumstances grant the application.“

 This is saying if you could have taken money out of your pension and that would have been enough to repay all the debts that would be included in your DRO, then you are not really “insolvent” and your DRO application will not be approved.

-The Insolvency Service hasn’t spelled out exactly what the “insolvent” calculation will be.
+The Insolvency Service hasn’t said exactly what the “insolvent” calculation is.
 It will take into account any tax that will be paid and the charges that would have to be paid to withdraw the money.
 The tax plus charges could come to a lot more than you might expect – see the links at the bottom of this page.
-There are also two grey areas:

 “Help – this sounds complicated”

-Don’t assume that if your pension is larger than your debts that a DRO isn’t be possible.
-Because of taxes, charges and the grey areas above, your DRO may be accepted.
+Don’t assume that if your pension is larger than your debts that a DRO isn’t possible.
+Because of taxes and charges your DRO may be accepted.

 What are your options if a DRO won’t be approved?

 If you are told a DRO will be rejected because your undrawn pension is too large, then it may be sensible for you to look at using some of your pension to clear your debts.